 Figure 4.
 Example boundary conditions for a two-span continuous bridge (David M. Masceri, 2015)

-Boundary conditions may be enforced as described in Section 2.3.
-Boundary conditions may be modeled and/or updated to reflect field observations or findings from experimental data.

-Composite Action

-Composite action is typically enforced by using a rigid link to connect the girder nodes to the deck nodes.
-As an alternative to rigid links, beam elements may be used to connect the girder nodes to the deck nodes.
-This method allows for the magnitude and spatial degree of composite action to be modified by manipulating the stiffness of the composite action beam element.

-Element Discretization

-Element discretization is relative to the size of the structure.
-It is important to coordinate the mesh sizing between the girder and deck elements so that adjacent nodes line up in parallel or perpendicular global grid coordinates.
-A few rules of thumb are as follows: (1) the aspect ratio of shell element dimensions should generally be limited to 2:1, with none having an aspect ratio greater than 5:1, (2) elements should be discretized at approximately 1/6 to 1/8 of the girder spacing.
-For typical multi-girder bridges it is recommended that models should have an average element size of 12-24 inches.

-Modeling Decisions & Assumptions

-The following guidelines detail optional modeling decisions or assumptions.

 Modeling of Haunches

 For structures with a concrete haunch, modeling the geometry of the haunches using beam or shell elements is not required.
 Instead, the girder beam elements may be offset from the centroid of the girder section by a distance equivalent to the depth of the concrete haunch.
 The offset serves to effectively increase the moment arm between the centroid of the deck and the centroid of the steel beam to match the geometry of the actual structure.
 It is important to note that this method ignores the mass of the haunches.
 Therefore, when using this method, the modeling engineer must decide whether to include the dead load due to the concrete haunches.
 This may be accomplished in several ways, the simplest of which is to include distributed loads in the model corresponding to the weight of the haunch.